 Gross profit was nearly flat in fiscal year 2021 compared to fiscal year 2020 at \$124.5 million, and gross profit percentage decreased by 40 basis points to 14.0% of revenue.
-The declines were due to lower per-unit margins related to sourcing of Californian and Mexican fruit, which were exacerbated by lower industry volumes from the California market as well as smaller fruit sizes from the Mexican market.
-Additionally, gross margin was impacted by incremental infrastructure costs related to our new Laredo facility within the Marketing & Distribution segment, which is still in the process of ramping up utilization.
-Gross margin was also negatively impacted by widespread port delays in the fourth quarter, which created quality issues related to the extended age of inventory on late-season fruit which impacted sales returns.
-These impacts were substantially offset by higher volume of avocados sold from Company-owned farms within our International Farming segment compared to prior year, which had lower per-unit cost than fruit purchased from third-party growers.
-Gross profit percentage will fluctuate based upon per-unit sales price levels.
+The declines were due to lower perunit margins related to sourcing of Californian and Mexican fruit, which were exacerbated by lower industry volumes from the Californian market as well as smaller fruit sizes from the Mexican market.
+Additionally, gross margin was impacted by incremental infrastructure costs related to our new Laredo facility within the Marketing & Distribution segment, which was still in the process of ramping up utilization.
+Gross margin was also negatively impacted by widespread port delays in the fourth quarter of 2021, which created quality issues related to the extended age of inventory on late-season fruit which impacted sales returns.
+These impacts were substantially offset by higher volume of avocados sold from Company-owned farms within our International Farming segment compared to 2020, which had lower per-unit cost than fruit purchased from third-party growers.